 The party reunites, and preps for the *cough* “final” dungeon run.
 First up was a trap that I didn’t understand, where you have to hit a switch and then avoid lights that appear in a grid while crossing the room.
 I thought it was a whack-a-mole game and kept deliberately chasing the lights until Kyle spoke up and explained things to me!
 One of the monsters in this area was the Movers from FFV, a final dungeon enemy that rewarded treasure troves worth of AP.
 Not so much here, where they gave no more than a regular enemy!
 The presence of an end dungeon enemy, plus the inevitable encounter with Garland and Kuja, prompted me to joke that we were in a fake-out dungeon, like Exdeath’s Castle and the Floating Continent before this.
 Kyle asked how I could possibly think this wasn’t the final dungeon, and I got to look him straight in the eye and say: “Well, I have this fourth disc in my game box that I haven’t touched yet…” This structure doesn’t work on the PSX!

 Next up was an elevator puzzle.
 The idea is that the elevator has a ramp that’s required to get on or off, and the ramp rotates 50 degrees each level it rises.
-You have to coordinate the ramp with your climb in order to get anywhere.
-If you fail to do it in a mere two touches of the controls, the game will have your other party members stay behind to run it for you, which trivializes the puzzle.
+You have control of the ramp’s starting rotation, and have to coordinate it with your climb in order to get anywhere.
+If you fail to do it in a mere two attempts, the game will have your other party members stay behind to rotate the ramp at will, which trivializes the puzzle.
 Funnily enough, this is delivered as an ATE, and is actually the last ATE in the entire game, despite this not actually being the final dungeon!
 There’s an entire disc to go and they just… abandoned this prominent side feature!

 The last room was a simple teleporter puzzle, with each teleporter vertically aligned with its twin.
 No big deal, just had to work out that the room had multiple entrances and everything fell into place.
 With that done, it was time for the inevitable battle with Garland.